zalando/skipper/readme.md

 - updates the routing rules without downtime, while supporting multiple types of data sources — including etcd https://github.com/coreos/etcd, Innkeeper https://github.com/zalando/innkeeper, static files and custom configuration sources
-- can be used as a Kubernetes Ingress listener in combination with a controller, e.g: https://github.com/zalando-incubator/kube-ingress-aws-controller
+- can be used as a Kubernetes Ingress implementation in combination with a controller, e.g: https://github.com/zalando-incubator/kube-ingress-aws-controller
 - it's shipped with a descriptive configuration language, eskip, designed for routing rules